andreylevsha/Coursera-IBM-AI-Enterprise-Workflow-Capstone-project/README.md

 # IBM AI Enterprise Workflow Capstone
 Solution for the IBM AI Enterprise Workflow Capstone project.

-First go to [https://github.com/aavail/ai-workflow-capstone](https://github.com/aavail/ai-workflow-capstone) to read the project description and deliverables.
+Please, go to [https://github.com/aavail/ai-workflow-capstone](https://github.com/aavail/ai-workflow-capstone) to read the project description and deliverables.

 All commands are from this directory.